rcarrata/ns-gitops/README.md

 done
 ```

-* Create developer token:
+* Create developer token to use them in steps after:

 ```sh
 export DTOKEN=$(curl -s -X POST ${gturl}/api/v1/users/${gtuser}/tokens -u ${gtuser}:${gtpass} -H "Content-Type: application/json" -d '{"name": "develtoken"}' | jq -r .sha1)
 ```

-## Configure the GPG Keys and link them within Gitea
+### 1.2 Configure the GPG Keys and link them within Gitea

+Now that we have all the users / permissions / tokens ready, it's time to generate the GPG keys and sync within the Gitea Server.

 * [Generate the GPG keys](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) in your laptop.

-* Extract the ID of your gpg key generated and associated with your uid:
+* Extract the ID of your gpg key generated and associated with your uid and email:

 ```sh
 KEY_ID=$(gpg --list-secret-keys --keyid-format=long | grep sec | cut -f2 -d '/' | awk '{ print $1}')